davisjustinw/cooktree/dev_log.md

 # EdgyCasey Refactory

+* consider current as make nested in recipe instead of separate stores
 * dry up drawer components
 * clear error when routing to new page
 * update available if owner is an unconfirmed connection